stijnbuurman/min.js/README.md

 ### Turning off events?

 Current min.js has no support for turning off events (beyond `.removeEventListener` -- but even then you don't have the reference function to work with).
-Currently there's no plans to implement this (as I find I don't disable events very often at all) -- but I'm not closed to the idea.
-There's an [issue open](https://github.com/remy/min.js/pull/8), but it adds quite a bit more logic to a very small file.
-If there's enough :thumbsup: on the issue, I'll add it in.
-Equally, if you think min.js should stay simple, please :thumbsdown: -- this is useful too.

 ## Looping